( View ASL )

 Guest Sign In

-When guests arrive and request entry to either the APSEA Administration or Residence Building using the intercom system, they must respond to Covid-19 screening questions.
+When guests arrive at the APSEA Residence Building (5944 South Street) and request entry using the intercom system, they must respond to COVID-19 screening questions.
 They are to be denied entry if they answer yes.

 If admitted, they are to sign in, providing their full name and phone number.